-That responsibility is assigned to the department head (or director of academic affairs or division head), and the faculty member must cooperate by assembling whatever materials are in his or her possession by the timeline given by the department head.
-If the unit is using Activity Insight to generate the dossier, faculty members are responsible for ensuring their information is entered into Activity Insight in accordance with the timeline specified.
-(Page 7, III.B.4.; page 12, III.E.1)
+Preparation of the dossier is a collaborative activity between the academic unit head and the faculty member, and a shared responsibility.
+The academic unit head will take the lead on setting a timeline for dossier completion and the faculty member will assemble whatever materials are in their possession by the timeline given by the academic unit head.
+If the unit is using Activity Insight to generate the dossier, it is the faculty member's responsibility to ensure this information is entered into Activity Insight in accordance with the timeline specified.
+(Page 8, III.B.2; page 12, III.E.1).
+When disputes about the preparation of the dossier arise, the faculty member may choose to reach out to the unit ombudsperson for assistance.
+(Page 8, III.B.2)